Yankee Doodle Dandy: Box office

 The film nearly doubled the earnings of Captains of the Clouds (1942), Cagney's previous effort, bringing in more than $6 million in rentals to Warner Brothers.
-According to Warner Brothers records, it earned $4,631,000 domestically and $1,892,000 foreign.
+According to Warner Brothers figures, it earned $4,631,000 domestically and $1,892,000 foreign.
 This made it the biggest box-office success in the company's history up to that time.
 The star earned his contractual $150,000 salary and nearly half a million dollars in profit sharing.
-According to Variety, the film earned $4.8 million in theatrical rentals through its North American release.
+According to Variety, the film also earned $4.8 million in theatrical rentals through its North American release.

+Television

+Turner Classic Movies traditionally airs this movie during Independence Day along with 1776.

 Critical response

 Contemporary reviews were highly positive.
 Bosley Crowther of The New York Times said film patrons would do well to see it, for "you will find as warm and delightful a musical picture as has hit the screen in years, a corking good entertainment and as affectionate, if not as accurate, a film biography as has ever—yes, ever—been made ... there is so much in this picture and so many persons that deserve their meed of praise that every one connected with it can stick a feather in his hat and take our word—it's dandy!"
 Variety called the film "as entertaining as any top filmusical ever made ...
 James Cagney does a Cohan of which the original George M. might well be proud."
 Harrison's Reports wrote: "Excellent!
 Audiences should find this musical comedy, which is based on the life of George M. Cohan, one of the most sparkling and delightful musical pictures that have ever been brought to the screen.
 Much of its entertainment value is due to the exceptionally fine performance of James Cagney, whose impersonation of Mr. Cohan is uncanny—his gestures, his talk, and his dancing, are done to perfection."
 John Mosher of The New Yorker called the film "a complete delight, an extravaganza of tunes the country has liked for decades," although he considered it "dubious" as a biography of Cohan.
 Review aggregator website Rotten Tomatoes reports that 91% of 32 critics' reviews are positive, with an average rating of 7.9/10.
 The site's critics consensus reads: "James Cagney deploys his musical gifts to galvanizing effect in Yankee Doodle Dandy, a celebration of patriotic fervor as much as it is a biopic of George M. Cohan."
-On Metacritic, the film has a weighted average score of 89 out of 100, based on 10 critics, indicating "universal acclaim".
+On Metacritic, it has a weighted average score of 89 out of 100, based on 10 critics, indicating "universal acclaim".